jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 364 Debtor disqualified from entry to no asset procedure in certain cases
 The Assignee must not admit a debtor to the no asset procedure if the Assignee is satisfied, on reasonable grounds, that— (a) the debtor has concealed assets with the intention of defrauding his or her creditors, for example, by transferring property to a trust; or
-  (b) the debtor has engaged in conduct that would, if the bankrupt were adjudicated bankrupt, constitute an offence under this Act; or
+  (b) the debtor has engaged in conduct that would, if he or she were adjudicated bankrupt, constitute an offence under this Act; or
   (c) the debtor has incurred a debt or debts knowing that the debtor does not have the means to repay them; or (d) a creditor intends applying for the debtor's adjudication as a bankrupt and it is likely that the outcome for the creditor if the debtor is adjudicated bankrupt will be materially better than if the debtor is admitted to the no asset procedure.